Meet Our Testing Team

 Awara vs. Zenhaven

-While the Awara has one firmness setting, the Zenhaven Mattress is flippable with two firmness options.
+While the Awara Premier Latex Hybrid has one firmness setting, the Zenhaven Mattress is flippable with two firmness options.
 One side of the mattress is medium-soft, rating around 4 on the 10-point firmness scale.
 The other side of the mattress is firm, rating around 7.
 Lightweight (under 130 pounds) sleepers may appreciate the extra hug of the medium-soft side, while sleepers who weigh over 230 pounds or enjoy a firm feel may prefer the firm side.
 Since the mattress is flippable, it can also accommodate firmness preferences that change over time.

-The Awara Mattress is a latex hybrid compared to the Zenhaven Mattress, which is constructed entirely of Talalay latex.
+The Awara Premier Latex Hybrid is a latex hybrid compared to the Zenhaven Mattress, which is constructed entirely of Talalay latex.
 This build may appeal to sleepers who want extra contouring, motion isolation, and quietness.
 Talalay latex tends to conform to the body more than Dunlop latex, so sleepers looking for a cradling sensation may prefer the Zenhaven Mattress, especially the soft side.
 Because of the softer Talalay latex and the lack coils, we found the Zenhaven Mattress offered superior motion isolation to many hybrid mattresses.
 Similarly, the Zenhaven Mattress is virtually silent since it doesn’t have any coils, which are usually responsible for mattress noises.

 The Awara Mattress is less expensive than the Zenhaven Mattress.